 They steer us to right practice.

 Ideally, a teacher will support us throughout our path, even if we become a teacher ourselves.
 But often, teachers are less accessible and more of a pilgrimage.
-They make take more dominant roles for periods of time and then fade in prominence while life takes us more into the world.
+They may take more dominant roles for periods of time and then fade in prominence while life takes us more into the world.

 It’s also very common to have a teacher for awhile and then find we outgrow them or circumstances change and a different arrangement is needed.